lola-tech/handbook/content/index.md

 **Air Travel**

-When a trip is required you should agree this with your manager.
+When a trip is required you should agree this with your advocate.
 Tahlecion or Ciprian will book flights for you.
-As a rule we will choose the cheapest fare from an airport within reasonable distance from you.
-Exceptions should be pre-authorised.
+We will aim to get you to your destination from an airport within reasonable distance from you.

 **Accommodation and other overnight travel expenses**